How will I know when my rhizomes ship?

 How will I know when to harvest?

 Touch and smell are your best senses to evaluate when your hops are ready.
 Hop cones begin to dry when they are maturing, this causes the cones to feel papery when they are around the time of harvest.
 You can also pull a cone from the plant and rub it between your hands, causing the oils to be available to smell.
 Doing this will help you understand if the hop has the aroma you are looking for, or if the aromas are still very subtle and perhaps need more time to develop.
-This evaluation becomes easier after the first year, as you’ll get a better sense of what a unripe, and override cone looks, feels, and smells like.
+This evaluation becomes easier after the first year, as you’ll get a better sense of what the different stages of cone development entail.

 What if my plants do not grow?